openair-collective/openair-cyan/README.md

 ## Inputs and Outputs

 The input material, calcium hydroxide, can be found in any home improvement store as hydrated lime.
 However, for Cyan to be carbon-negative the input must either be sourced from a low-carbon supplier or obtained from waste cement.
-We are exploring the latter at the moment as potentially another open-source project.

 The output material, calcium carbonate can be used in building materials (cement-lime) or as agricultural lime.